rosaaldama278/tingaldama/_posts/2022-12-05-Perceptron-and-Kernelization.md

 **Can be replaced by any user-defined measure of similarity!**

-Therefore, we can work in any user-defined non-linear space implicitly without the potentially heavy computation costtitle: "Understanding Cross Entropy Loss"
+Therefore, we can work in any user-defined non-linear space implicitly without the potentially heavy computation cost.

-date: 2024-02-21
-summary: How does cross entropy loss work with an language model example
-categories: